dragon-Elec/z-manager/assets/reminders.md

 | **Our Application's Choice** | Abandoned                             | **Implemented**                                             |

 **In short:** We switched from a version-specific command that was breaking the application to a universal kernel feature that is guaranteed to work.
 This change was a necessary fix to ensure the application is robust and compatible.

+However, our research and testing have proven that this ideal is not the reality.

+The reality is that zramctl is an imperfect and inconsistent tool:

+    Its --reset function is destructive and undocumented.

+    Its --writeback-device flag doesn't even exist on your system.

+    It has strict, undocumented rules about the order of operations.

+Conclusion: The benefit of using zramctl is purely theoretical.
+In practice, it's an unreliable abstraction.
+The only way to build a robust application is to bypass the unreliable parts of zramctl and talk directly to the kernel's sysfs interface, which has consistent and predictable rules.